Vikento/MyShopBlock/README.md

 - **"Storage activities" table** :
-   - The table **"Storage Activities"** will record all the mouvement of the items to and from the warehouse.
+   - The table **"Storage Activities"** will record all the mouvements of the items to and from the warehouse.
 It is an item tracker which helps the Warehouse Manager on the actities of the warehouse stock.
 With formula it is possible to link the **"Inventory List" table** to **"Storage Activities" table** : then you can see the current stock based on the activities
    - In the primaryField, you need to add the same primary field identification of Inventory List table.
 The date will recognize the names are identical to show the information on the activities

    - In order to get the history of items in the module "Item information" and to see the KPI in the module Dashboard, it is recommanded to create the specific fields in Storage activities.
 As it is the case for the table **"Inventory List"**, all the following fields are not mandatory but it will give more powerfull to your Block Stock : it will create a part in Item information with all the activites for a specific item (function **item_information.js**).